|Values are valid only on day of printing.|

 Interpretation is provided with report.

-The B1 mutation results in depressed Hex A isoenzyme (as assayed by 4-MUGS), whereas it reacts normally to 4-MUG.
+The B1 mutation results in depressed Hex A isoenzyme as assayed by MUGS using the natural substrate, 4-MUGS; whereas it reacts normally to the artificial substrate 4-MUG as assayed by NAGW, NAGR, and NAGS.

-Follow-up testing using leukocytes is recommended for ambiguous results.
+Follow-up testing using leukocytes is recommended for indeterminate results.

 GM2 activator deficiency (GM2-gangliosidosis, AB variant) is a rare disorder with clinical features similar to Tay-Sachs and Sandhoff diseases; however, levels of both hexosamindase A and B are normal.
 GM2 activator deficiency cannot be identified through testing offered at Mayo Medical Laboratories.